gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy shivered.
 "I wonder how deep it is?" she whispered.

 "*I* wonder what's in it," Thokmay whispered back.
-"There are some horrible things in the castle moat in Loghan.
+"There are some horrible things in the moat around Loghan-in-Loghan.
 My—the king's grandfather had them brought in specially from the Blight.
 They're all teeth and tentacles and—"